Last Update: November 25, 2024

 Incline

 Incline and decline training have benefits for runners and walkers with knee injuries.
 Adding an incline or decline to your routine can help activate the muscles that act across the knee joint to build strength.
 Incline and decline capabilities can also help runners and walkers overcome a challenge: hills.
-Treadmills allow you to support yourself whereas you may not be able to outdoors.
+Treadmills allow you to support yourself, whereas you may not be able to do so outdoors.

 Training Content